knncolle/knncolle-py/README.md

 ## Switching algorithms

-We can easily switch to a different algorithm by just passing a different `params` object.
+We can easily switch to a different NN search algorithm by supplying a different `params` object.
 For example, we could use the [Approximate Nearest Neighbors Oh Yeah](https://github.com/spotify/annoy) (Annoy) algorithm:

 ```python